Highpoint2000/Autotune/README.md

 ## Version 1.0b

-- Shortcut "a" added to trigger the Autotune command (usable via keyboard or rotary controller with control buttons)
+- Shortcut "a" or "A" added to trigger the Autotune command (usable via keyboard or rotary controller with control buttons)

 ## Installation notes: